jaquiteme/k8s-cluster-setup/README.md

 # Kubernetes Cluster Setups

-This project is aim to ease kubernetes (k8s) clusters creation on different platform (cloud and on-premise providers) for learning purposes.
+This project is aiming to ease kubernetes (k8s) cluster creation on different platform (cloud and on-premise providers) for learning purposes.